 Before pricing comes the unit definition.
 A creative variant in 2026 is not one finished ad.
 It is one finished ad in its native format (static, video, carousel), with adaptations for the platforms it will run on (Meta, TikTok, YouTube, LinkedIn), plus the localization variants if the program runs internationally.
 A single “variant” in a serious paid program is closer to five to ten actual asset files.
 Hold that definition in mind for the math that follows.

-Here is what each model actually looks like in production today.
+Here is what each model looks like in production today.

 | Model | Typical cost per variant | Throughput per month |